Marshmallow reviews The Toll by Neal Shusterman

 Marshmallow is reading Thunderhead by Neal Schusterman.

 Marshmallow’s Review: Thunderhead was an amazing book!
 I was absolutely fascinated by the first book and reading the second book has made me even more enveloped in the story.
-In Thunderhead, Schusterman shows how the characters we met earlier in Scythe have changed and how they have made new roles for themselves in their world.
+In Thunderhead, Shusterman shows how the characters we met earlier in Scythe have changed and how they have made new roles for themselves in their world.
 Furthermore, in this book, Grayson Tolliver is introduced and quickly becomes a central character.
 We get to witness his development and I am really, really curious to read more about him and how he will affect the plot.

 The story line is ingenious and I found myself not even trying to predict what comes next.
 That was not out of a lack of interest; I was so enjoying the story that I was content to just continue reading to find out.
 After all, I didn’t really stop long enough to try to foretell the future.
 I am really excited to read the next book and find out what will happen.

 Of course, both the third book and second book are irrelevant to someone who hasn’t read the first book.
 After reading Scythe, reading Thunderhead is the immediate instinct.
 Both books require the same reading level and maturity.
 Neither is particularly inappropriate and I think an eleven year old would find both intriguing.
 There is some violence and something sexual is implied at the end, but nothing is ever described in detail at all.
 This was perfect for me because I don’t mind those two things as long as I don’t have to read about it for more than a sentence!
-This was a good decision on Schusterman’s part because I think it makes the books more accessible and open to a broader audience.
+This was a good decision on Shusterman’s part because I think it makes the books more accessible and open to a broader audience.

 That said, I felt his prose was slightly less flawless in Thunderhead.
 Certain sentences were worded a little strangely.
 Yet, this might have been a good thing overall because it made me feel like the book was from a future era, one you fall into when you start the first chapter.